 Among the lauded composers vying for Oscars this year are the four who landed both Critics’ Choice and Golden Globe Best Score nominations.
 Challenging never-nominated frontrunner Hildur Guðnadóttir (“Joker”) are two-time Oscar winners Alexandre Desplat (“Little Women”) and Randy Newman (“Marriage Story”), who is dueling with his cousin Thomas Newman, long overdue with 14 nominations (World War I epic “1917”).

 Icelandic cellist/composer Guðnadóttir’s unique experimental orchestral score for “Joker” tunes into the inner emotional struggles of the lead character, Arthur Fleck.
 The composer has been praised not only for inspiring Joaquin Phoenix’s performance, but recently took home an Emmy for her avant-garde score for HBO hit series “Chernobyl.”
-She’s ninth woman to be nominated for Original Score (Rachel Portman has two nominations, one win), and the fourth to win.
-So far she has won both the Globe and the CCA.
+She’s the ninth woman to be nominated for Original Score (Rachel Portman has two nominations, one win), and would be the fourth to win.
+So far she has won the Globe, BAFTA and the CCA.

 Hildur Guðnadóttir (“Joker”)